mgrman/BlazorWith3d/README.md

 - Optimize Typescript API
     - remove memory copies during message handling

+- consider special WASM only interop, as that might be faster

+### Prio 2 (make it nicer)

 - generate methods directly creating instance inside, ie if internal struct, then the simple method can create an instance directly inside, to make nicer API
     - add reusable singleton support for messages without fields

-- Add ThreeJS version of 3d renderer
-    - Using JS interop with messages
-    - one using Blazor bindings project

-### Prio 2
+    - to support structs and classes
+    - test with pregenerated memory pack Typescript files if struct is working (ie if it is only a limitation of memorypack or blazor interop)

 - Incremental source gen